ingenthr/couchbase-dotnet-on-k8s/README.md

 If the route doesn't work for some reason (see the openssl troubleshooting as a way to verify), it may work after deleting it and recreating it without the port argument.
 I've had that happen at least once.
 ## TODO

+* Verify route creation ahead of time can work.
+It used to work with --port 443 but in the last demo I had an issue with that and had to recreate it after the service was up without a port argument.

 Issue related
 https://github.com/MichaCo/DnsClient.NET/issues/4#issuecomment-819805640